ChristianHinkle/MeddySDK_Meddyproject/README.md

 ### Source

-Provided the target: `MeddySDK::Meddyproject::Source` (interface library).
+Provides the target: `MeddySDK::Meddyproject::Source` (interface library).

 Does it install: No, but it's a cool idea.
 We should try supporting this in the future.
 It would have to install all of the source files.